Iridaceae: Ecology

 Members of Iridaceae occur in a great variety of habitats.
-About the only place they do not grow is in the sea itself, although Gladiolus gueinzii occurs on the seashore just above the high tide mark within reach of the spray.
-Most species are adapted to seasonal climates that have a pronounced dry or cold period unfavourable for plant growth and during which the plants dormant.
+Gladiolus gueinzii occurs on the seashore just above the high tide mark within reach of the spray.
+Most species are adapted to seasonal climates that have a pronounced dry or cold period unfavorable for plant growth and during which the plants are dormant.
 As a result, most species are deciduous.
-Evergreen species are restricted to subtropical forests or savannah, temperate grasslands and perennially moist fynbos.
+Evergreen species are restricted to subtropical forests or savanna, temperate grasslands and perennially moist fynbos.
 A few species grow in marshes or along streams and some even grow only in the spray of seasonal waterfalls.

+Members of the subfamilies Crocoideae and Nivenioideae first began cladogenesis in arid conditions in Africa, accelerating for Crocoideae as the Mediterranean climate emerged in Southern Africa.
+A similar process occurred for the tribe Tigridieae in Iridoideae following long-distance dispersal from South to North America, resulting in high levels of endemism.
+In the tribe Sisyrichieae, the continued formation of the Andes supported the movement to lower elevations along the Atlantic.

-The above ground parts (leaves and stems) of deciduous species die down when the bulb or corm enters dormancy.
-The plants thus survive periods that are unfavourable for growth by retreating underground.
+The aerial portions of deciduous species die back when the bulb or corm enters dormancy.
+The plants thus survive periods that are unfavorable for growth by retreating underground.
 This is particularly useful in grasslands and fynbos, which are adapted to regular burning in the dry season.
 At this time the plants are dormant and their bulbs or corms are able to survive the heat of the fires underground.
-Veld fires clear the soil surface of competing vegetation, as well as fertilise it with ash.
+Veld fires clear the soil surface of competing vegetation, as well as fertilize it with ash.
 With the arrival of the first rains, the dormant corms are ready to burst into growth, sending up flowers and stems before they can be shaded out by other vegetation.
 Many grassland and fynbos irids flower best after fires and some fynbos species will only flower in the season after a fire.